Cross-Domain Few-Shot Learning with Coalescent Projections and Latent Space Reservation: Problem Formulation

 \section{Problem Formulation}

-The objective of \Gls{cdfsl} is to classify samples belonging to unseen classes in the target domain $D_T$.
+The objective of \Gls{cdfsl} is to classify samples belonging to unseen classes in the target domain $D_T$ by having one or a few samples for each class.
 Each task in \Gls{cdfsl} is formulated as an $\ways$-way $\sShots$-shot episode.
-In each episode, a support set $S=\{(x_i, y_i)\}_{i=1}^{\ways \sShots}$ is created by drawing samples from $D_T$, where $x_i$ and $y_i$ are the $i$-th sample and its label, respectively, and $\sShots$ is the number of samples per class.
+In each episode, a support set $S=\{(x_i, y_i)\}_{i=1}^{\ways \sShots}$ is created for training by drawing samples from $D_T$, where $x_i$ and $y_i$ are the $i$-th sample and its label, respectively, and $\sShots$ is the number of samples per class.
 To evaluate the accuracy of a method, a query set $Q=\{(x_i, y_i)\}_{i=1}^{\ways \qShots}$, drawn from $D_T$, is provided, where $\qShots$ is the number of samples per query class.
 Since only a few samples from $\ways$ classes are insufficient for precisely estimating the accuracy of a method, we perform evaluation using a large number of episodes of such support and query sets to estimate the average accuracy.

 To achieve this objective, a base dataset is provided from the base domain $D_B$, comprising a large number of samples, for training the model.
 The training on the base domain is conducted in an episodic manner by drawing support and query samples from $D_B$.